 How to Choose the Best Backpacking Tent

-Whether you are looking to upgrade your current backpacking tent or are picking up your first, choosing the best tent for your needs is a big decision.
-There are a lot of factors, features and technology that go into each tent, all with intention and purpose to best suit a specific range of conditions.
-Below we break down the critical aspects of backpacking shelters and contextualize them to help you make an informed decision.
+Whether you’re looking to upgrade your current backpacking tent or are picking out your first, choosing the best tent for your needs is a big decision.
+There are a lot of factors, features and technology that go into each tent, all with the intention and purpose to best suit a specific range of conditions.
+Below, we break down the critical aspects of backpacking shelters to help you make an informed decision.

 Step 1: Be Honest with Yourself

-The question of choosing the best backpacking tent really means choosing the right tent–for YOU.
+The question of choosing the best backpacking tent means choosing the right tent–for YOU.

 Think about how and where you will use your tent most.
 Will you be throwing down weekenders relatively close to home with fewer trail miles?
 Will you be thru-hiking for several months and need the lightest pack possible?
 Are you a desert dweller, backpacking in a hot and dry climate?
 Are you a winter warrior in need of warmth and protection from volatile winter conditions?

 We understand that no one’s adventure calendar is homogeneous.
 It’s likely that the best backpacking tent for you needs to be versatile and perform well in a variety of settings and conditions.
-Don’t worry, there are quiver killers that can cover a wide range of uses, but by understanding the features and technologies of a tent, you can better match them to your style.
+Don’t worry, quiver killers exist that cover a wide range of uses, but by understanding the features and technologies of a tent you can better match them to your style.
 And with that, you’ll enjoy safer and more confident adventures that let you focus on the fun part.

 Step 2: Assessing the Key Features of a Backpacking Tent

-Let’s start with a set of questions, based on the key features of a tent, to get you thinking about them, why they matter, and how they fit together, then break each down into more detail.
+Let’s start with a set of questions based on key tent features to get you thinking about why they matter, and how they fit together, then break each down into more detail.

-- Weight & Packed Size: How many ounces will you be carrying?
-How much money are you spending per ounce?
+• Weight & Packed Size: How many ounces will you be carrying?
 How will it fit in or on your pack with all your other gear?

-- Capacity: How many sleepers will be joining you in the tent?
+• Capacity: How many sleepers (two-legged or four) will use the tent?

-- Livable Space: How much internal space do you have to sleep, store gear or wait out foul weather—you know, live?
+• Livable Space: How much internal and vestibule space do you have to sleep, store gear or wait out foul weather—you know, live?

 Weight & Packed Size